 Data Flow of the System

-The following is the diagrammatic representation mapped out on how the existing data flows should ideally integrate with the disease surveillance and community response dashboards of EPiC.
+The following diagrammatic representation mapped out how the existing data flows would ideally integrate with the disease surveillance and community response dashboards of EPiC.

 Key Insights From the Pilot

 The following were they key insights that were gained from the pilot, which are relevant for any data driven initiative that is aimed at improving the service delivery of a critical public sector entity in a post conflict economy such as that of Sierra Leone.

 1.Data visualization and intelligence is the end product of a value chain that involves several pre-requisite activities, and any data visualization tool should support this entire value chain

 Although the data intelligence and visualisation functionalities related to disease surveillance would greatly help any under funded national health unit, data visualisation is in fact a minor component in the chain of activities carried out by surveillance officers.
 The system should have provided the users with functionalities for directly uploading, verifying and sharing the raw data that was used by the platform to generate intelligence and reports.